-As such, if you’re adding kala archers into your campaign, beware that they’re quite a bit more powerful than your standard ranged monster.
-Use fewer than you normally would until you’re sure of how the PCs will deal with them.
+As such, if you’re dropping the kala warrior alone into your campaign, beware that it can do a lot of damage in groups.
+Use slightly fewer than you normally would until you’re sure of how the PCs will deal with them.

 Text version of stat block: